 During her senior year of undergraduate study, she was accepted to the highly selective Teach for America program and completed intensive, expedited teacher preparation training at the University of Houston, earning full certification to teach Social Studies at the middle school and high school level in Mississippi.
 During this preparation, she received the PRAXIS II ETS Recognition of Excellence for Social Studies, an award given to outstanding students preparing to become teachers.
 She taught in a high-poverty, segregated school district in the Mississippi Delta, then returned to Nebraska to be close to family and begin graduate school at UNL.

 McCormick is the wife of an immigrant who first came to Lincoln to study at UNL.
 Her dog is also an immigrant, whom she rescued from the streets of India.
-They share an apartment in Near South with a very comfy cat.
-She tends a backyard garden, sharing its bounty with friends and neighbors.
-Prior to COVID, she hosted weekly "porch nights" on her front porch to encourage friends to socialize and create new friendships.
+She lives in an apartment in the Near South neighborhood.
+She hosts weekly "porch nights" on her front porch to encourage friends to socialize and create new friendships.

-As a person with a disability and a member of the LGBT+ community, she is committed to creating stable and meaningful educational experiences for students in ways that incorporates and embraces their lives and identities.
+As a person with a disability and a member of the LGBT+ community, she is committed to creating stable and meaningful educational experiences for students in ways that incorporate and embrace their lives and identities.

 Return to main page